Markus9920/Markus9920/BudgedManager.md

 It uses enums to define recurrence types and categories, which are also inserted into the database when new values are added.
 This ensures that both the backend logic and the database remain aligned: [RecurrinExpenseController.cs](https://github.com/Markus9920/CSharp/blob/main/BudgetManager/Controllers/RecurrinExpenseController.cs) <br>

-Defines the enum values for expense categories: [Categories.cs](https://github.com/Markus9920/CSharp/blob/main/BudgetManager/Models/Categories.cs) <br>
+Defines the enum values for expense categories: [Categories.cs](https://github.com/Markus9920/CSharp/blob/main/BudgetManager/Models/Categories.cs) <br><br>
 Processes the category enums and inserts them into the database.
 The integer value of each enum is used as the category ID.: [CategoryManager.cs](https://github.com/Markus9920/CSharp/blob/main/BudgetManager/Data/CategoryManager.cs)<br><br>
 Enums that defines how frequently a recurring expense occurs: [RecurrenceType.cs](https://github.com/Markus9920/CSharp/blob/main/BudgetManager/Models/RecurrenceType.cs) [RecurrExpenseService.cs](https://github.com/Markus9920/CSharp/blob/main/BudgetManager/Services/RecurrExpenseService.cs)<br>